 With the G-864 Magnetometer, large areas can be rapidly surveyed.
 GPS-located magnetic data is stored for processing, ensuring that all targets in a given area can be located.
 The G-864 includes GPS navigation features which guide and ensure the operator gets full coverage of the survey area.
 High-quality magnetic data can be processed to detect all sizes of UXO, ranging in size from small arms rounds to large aerial bombs.
 The G-864 is the most advanced backpack magnetometer on the market for UXO surveys.

-In most contexts, UXO are spread out over large areas, in no particular pattern, due to the original method of ordinance deployment.
+In most contexts, UXO are spread out over large areas, in no particular pattern, due to the original method of ordnance deployment.
 To most efficiently surveys these large regions of land which post a danger to people and property, the MagArrow UAS-Enabled Magnetometer is the tool of choice.
 With its fast mode of transportation and revolutionary MFAM Magnetomer internals, the MagArrow is the best way to start a UXO job.
 Simply turn the MagArrow on and GPS-located magnetic data automatically starts to be collected and stored for processing.
 Built-in redundancies ensure that data is saved even in adverse situations, and that all targets in a given area can be located.

 The above magnetic data was collected with the MagArrow.
 The MagArrow was flown over 4 UXO targets 5 meters above ground level.
 Strength of the anomalous magnetic field registered by the MagArrow depended on the orientation of the UXO relative to the MFAM sensor inside the MagArrow.